 Plan Amendment and Termination

-The Plan, as it is proposed to be amended and restated subject to stockholder approval, will terminate on April 23, 2014.
-Under the terms of the Plan, the Board of Directors may amend or terminate the Plan at any time, subject to Nasdaq's stockholder approval requirements.
+The Plan, under its current terms, will terminate on April 23, 2014.
+The Board of Directors may amend or terminate the Plan at any time, subject to Nasdaq's stockholder approval requirements.

 Vote Required and Board Recommendation